 Bryan J. Hannegan, PhD, Vice President of Environment and Generation at the Electric Power Research Institute, stated the following in his Mar.
 22, 2007 testimony, “Future of Coal,” for the US Senate Committee on Energy and Natural Resources:

 Robert Byrd, US Senator (D-WV), stated the following in a Jan.
-27, 2009 press release titled "Byrd Announces Billions for Coal in Senate Stimulus Bill," available at www.byrd.senate.gov:
+27, 2009 press release titled “Byrd Announces Billions for Coal in Senate Stimulus Bill,” available at his website:

 “Clean, carbon-neutral coal can be a ‘green’ energy… As Congress strives to develop a national energy policy that will break our dependence on foreign oil, it is crucial to ensure that coal, burned in cleaner more efficient ways, is part of our nation’s diverse energy mix for the future.
 These investments [$4.6 billion for coal projects] will help to bolster West Virginia’s economic future…

 Frances Beinecke, MA, President of the Natural Resources Defense Council, stated the following in her Feb.
-27, 2009 article “Debunking the Myth of Clean Coal,” available at www.onearth.org:
+27, 2009 article “Debunking the Myth of Clean Coal,” available at the onEarth website:

 “Following the example of Big Tobacco, the American Coalition for Clean Coal Electricity, an industry-funded group, is spending $45 million on advertising in an attempt to convince the American public that coal power is good for the environment.
 But no matter how much the industry spends on PR wizardry, it can’t turn myth into reality.
 Saying coal is clean is like talking about healthy cigarettes.
 There is no such thing as clean coal…

 Van Jones, JD, Special Advisor for Green Jobs, Enterprise and Innovation at the White House Council on Environmental Quality and Founding President of Green For All, stated the following during a Jan.
-7, 2009 radio interview by Tim Einenkel on Air America titled "A Green Economy: Van Jones," available at www.airamerica.com:
+7, 2009 radio interview by Tim Einenkel on Air America titled “A Green Economy: Van Jones,” available at the Air America website:

 “Clean coal is a fantasy fuel.
 It does not exist.
 Right now, coal-fired power plants can remove some of the sulphur from the pollution that the plants spew out of their smokestacks.
 But the carbon – which is our number one enemy, which is the pollutant that is literally cooking the planet – cannot be effectively captured when power plants burn carbon.
 The technology simply does not exist.